 1. Gas as a Developer Incentive

-Something unique to NEAR is that the GAS is not only used to pay validators.
-In transactions that involve calling a contract the fee is actually divided:
+Something unique to NEAR is that the GAS is not used to pay validators.
+In transactions where calling a contract would incur a gas fee, the fee is actually divided as follows:

 - 30% goes to the smart contract.